WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_structuremaps.md

-StructureMaps are a machine-readable specification for data transformation.
+FHIR StructureMaps are machine-readable data transformation specifications .
 They are used in converting data from one format to another.
 For the SMART Guidelines, StructureMaps are used to convert data between QuestionnaireResponses and FHIR target profile instances.
 This is done in 2 steps:
 1. Extract a Questionnaire Response into a Logical Model instance
   This gets the data in a simple form that only depends on the data specification, and not on the profiles that are used
 2. Extract the Logical Model instance into the FHIR resource instances